AbdullahDibas/ExpensesTracker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.2.

+## Prodjext Status

+The project is still in its beginning and has not been completed yet.
+The following are the current pending changes:
+Project Structure Changes:
+1. Express.js will be used for the server.
+2. A connection to MonogDB will be added.

+Project Business Features:
+1. Users' accounts verification.
+2. More dashboards will be added for a better view for users' expenses.
+3. The ability to specify and view expenses targets.
+4. The ability to assign alarms and notifications.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.